Juniper/nita-cli/README.md

 You should not worry about how it has been implemented, but as it is something integrated/reusable into any forked/branched repository, here it is a brief explanation.

-When running script `./autocomplete` (as a stand alone script or as part of ./install.sh script) it renders a template `templates/*.j2` with the values obtained from the CLI COMMANDS dictionary.
-They are dump into a temporary file `tmp/vars.yml` and generates a bash script into `bash_completion.d/` folder.
+When running script `./autocomplete` (as a stand alone script or as part of pip install) it renders a template `templates/*.j2` with the values obtained from the CLI COMMANDS dictionary.
+They are dump into a temporary file `tmp/vars.yml` and generates a bash script named also `nita` into `bash_completion.d/` folder.

-This autocompletion script is then copied by `install.sh` script into the `/etc/bash_completion.d/` folder on the host server.
+This autocompletion script (`nita`) is then copied into the `/etc/bash_completion.d/` folder on the host server (See below where depending on OSs).

+_NOTE_: If you running NITA CLI from a container, this step needs to be done manually by the user!

 In order to __load autocompletion__ it is needed to type following commmands into your shell (It is automatically done by the script, but if you want to test it in your terminal without the need to restart it (so changes take effect right after command execution!)):